Conch: Festival

+Fritters

+Conch fritters are commonly served in The Bahamas and the Florida Keys.
+The dish is popular in Bahamian restaurants and was described by Time as "the Bahamas' own original fast food".

+They are also popular in Florida, where they are typically served with Key lime mustard.
+The DNA of fried conch fritters exported to Florida from the Bahamas have been analyzed by researchers to study queen conch populations.

+The meat of a conch is minced before cooking to tenderize it.
+The mince is then mixed into a seasoned fritter batter made of cornmeal, chopped vegetables, typically including onions, bell peppers, celery and jalapeños.
+Lemon juice, tomato paste, black pepper and creole seasoning are commonly used.
+The batter mixture is then formed into balls and deep-fried.
+They are served with various dipping sauces, such as cocktail sauce, mayonnaise or ketchup.

 Musical instruments

 Conch shells can be used as wind instruments.
 They are prepared by cutting a hole in the spire of the shell near the apex and then blowing into the shell as if it were a trumpet, as a blowing horn.
 Sometimes a mouthpiece is used, but some shell trumpets are blown without one.
 Pitch is adjusted by moving one's hand in and out of the aperture; the deeper the hand, the lower the note.

 Various species of large marine gastropod shells can be turned into blowing shells, but some of the best-known species used are the sacred chank or shankha Turbinella pyrum, the Triton's trumpet Charonia tritonis, and the queen conch Strombus gigas.

-One of the most famous musical instruments was found in the Marsoulas cave in the Pyrenees Mountains, in France in 1932.
+One of the most famous musical instruments was found in the Marsoulas cave in the Pyrenees Mountains, in France, in 1932.
 CT scans showed how ancient humans adapted the Concho to make it a musical instrument, such as creating a mouthpiece that was held together by an organic matter like clay or wax.
-Researchers from the University of Sorbonne, together with a professional horn player, were able to use it again as a musical instrument and play it.
+Researchers from the Sorbonne, together with a professional horn player, were able to use it again as a musical instrument and play it.

 Examples of this practice in the Americas can be seen in the form of historical artifacts at the Museo Larco in Lima, Peru, and Museo Nacional de Antropología in Mexico City, Mexico.